Las Vegas air travelers avoid major cancellations from East Coast storms

 On Sunday, 27 flights leaving Las Vegas were delayed and 16 were canceled.
 Of the flights arriving at Reid airport on Sunday, 18 had been canceled and 38 were delayed, according to FlightAware.

-Officials reported a routine day at the Las Vegas airport, while airports across the country had several flights canceled by a winter storm.
+Officials reported a routine day at the Las Vegas airport, while airports across the country had hundreds flights canceled by a winter storm.

 Airport spokesman Chris Jones said Sunday afternoon that he had not been alerted about unusually long lines or anything to suggest anything other than a “normally operating day in terms of volume.”